antwoinegriggs/Game-Catalog-CLI/notes.md

 Reverting back to a single model file resolved error

 3. Module issue with cli.py not importing models if in different directory

+4. Can't import Variables from Seed to CLI.
+Executing CLI with imports will execute seed instead.